 Australia, and especially South Australia, has done an incredible job at stopping the spread of COVID-19.
 We’ve done such a great job that it can be easy to forget we’re in the middle of a pandemic.

 The COVID-19 pandemic continues around us, even if we don’t see it.
-The outbreaks in Melbourne are a timely reminder that COVID-19 can be present in our community at any time.

 The best thing we can do to protect our families and communities is to practice COVID SAfe behaviours and get vaccinated against COVID-19.